-Contrary to what some DIY installers believe, new concrete or concrete from a newly built home still needs to be profiled.
-Though it is fresh and clean without any stains, it still needs the pores of the newly troweled concrete to be opened up in order for the epoxy to bond to it.
+Contrary to what some DIY installers assume, newly poured concrete or concrete from a new home still needs to be profiled (etched or grinded).
+Though it is fresh and clean without any stains, it needs the pores of the finished concrete to be opened up in order for the epoxy to penetrate and bond to it.

-When it comes to profiling concrete for an epoxy flooring, the best method is to mechanically grind the surface.
-The reason for this is that the profile of the surface can be controlled and the outcome will almost always provide the desired texture that you want.
-Depending on the manufacturer, concrete needs a texture anywhere from 60 to 120 grit sandpaper for the epoxy to adhere to.
-Grinding will also remove excess laitance (crumbly, powdery substance on the surface) that acid etching doesn’t always remove.
+When it comes to preparing concrete for a garage floor coating, the best method is to grind the garage floor.
+One of the reasons for this is that the profile of the surface can be controlled to provide the desired outcome.
+It provides a rougher and more porous surface that is considered ideal.
+It will also remove excess laitance that acid etching doesn’t always remove.

-Epoxy contractors who stand behind their work will always grind the concrete knowing that their floors will not fail due to insufficient profiling.
+Professional garage floor coating contractors who warranty their work will always grind the concrete knowing that their floors will not fail due to insufficient profiling.

 Note: If you have a sealer or coating on the concrete, acid etching will not work.
 You will have to grind the floor to remove it.

-If you are installing the epoxy coating yourself and grinding is not in the budget or you are not comfortable with it, then acid etching is your answer.
-There are many commercially available products other than muriatic acid available that can etch your floor safely and are biodegradable at the same time.
+If grinding is not in the budget or you are not comfortable with doing it, then acid etching is your answer.
+If you are uncomfortable with using muriatic acid, there are a few commercially available products other than muriatic acid that can etch your floor safely as well.

-Whichever method you decide to use, if not done properly, your coating is destined to failure.
-Whether grinding or acid etching, it is imperative that you do it correctly and check your floor for the proper texture.
-There is nothing worse than spending the time to apply a nice epoxy coating only to have it fail due to the improper profiling of your concrete.
-If you take the time to do it correctly, you will be rewarded with a coating that will last for years.
+There is nothing worse than spending the time to apply a beautiful epoxy floor coating only to have it fail due to the improper profiling of your concrete.
+If you take the time to do it correctly, you will be rewarded with a coating that will adhere like it should.

-Note: Shot blasting is another form of mechanically profiling your concrete that is widely acceptable to grinding and is used professionally by many installers.
+Note: Shot blasting is another form of mechanically profiling your concrete that is widely acceptable to grinding and is used by some professional installers.
 Due to the cost of renting these machines and the experience required to shot blast effectively, we did not discuss this option here.